On mixing and dense periodicity on spaces with a free arc: Terminology and notation

 Recall that $U=\interior J$ is a neighbourhood of $\psi(t)$ for every $0<t<1$.
 In particular, $U$ is a neighbourhood of $\psi(t_1)$.
 Therefore, by continuity of $f\circ\varphi$, the set $(f\circ\varphi)^{-1}(U)$ is an open neighbourhood of every $s\in[0,1]$ such that $f\circ\varphi(s)\in U$.
 It follows that the set $C$ is nonempty, closed and has nonempty interior.
 Notice also that $C$ is connected as a union of connected sets with nonempty intersection.
 Therefore, $C = [s_0',s_2']$ for some $s_0' < s_2'$ and $s_0' \leqslant s_1 \leqslant s_2'$.
 By Lemma \ref{contSurj} it is now enough to show that there is $i \in \{0,1\}$ such that $[t_i,t_{i+1}] \subseteq g(C)$ where $g := \psi^{-1}\circ f\circ \varphi|_C$.
 If $C=[0,1]$, then we are done.
 Otherwise, if $s_0'>0$, then $f(\varphi(s_0'))\in \{\psi(0),\psi(1)\}$, by maximality of $C$.
 Thus $\varphi([t_i,t_{i+1}]) \subseteq f(\varphi(C))$ for some $i \in \{0,1\}$.
 An analogous reasoning applies when $s_1'<1$.
 Using Lemma \ref{contSurj} we obtain that $I$ $f$-covers $\psi([t_i,t_{i+1}])$ for some $i \in \{0,1\}$.

 To finish the proof, note that \ref{f-cover-v} follows from \ref{f-cover-iv}. \end{proof}

 We refrain from recalling the definition of topological entropy, we refer to \cite{ALM}.
-We will just need the following easy criterion for positivity of topological entropy, see \cite{ALM, Ruette}. \begin{lemma}[Horseshoe lemma] If $K_1, K_2 \subseteq J$ are two disjoint free arcs such that $K_1\cup K_2\subseteq f(K_1)\cap f(K_2)$, then the topological entropy $h(f)$ of $f$ is positive. \end{lemma}
+We will just need the following easy criterion for positivity of topological entropy, see \cite{ALM, Ruette}. \begin{lemma}[Horseshoe lemma] If $K_1, K_2 \subseteq J$ are two disjoint free arcs such that $K_1\cup K_2\subseteq f(K_1)\cap f(K_2)$, then $f$ is non-invertible and the topological entropy $h(f)$ of $f$ is positive. \end{lemma}